openforcefield/openff-docs/source/install.md

         ```shell-session
         $ conda config --set auto_activate_base false
         ```

 3. Close and reopen the terminal window and install the desired packages into a [new environment].
-Their dependencies will be automatically installed:
+The names of OpenFF packages can be found in the [projects list]:
     ```shell-session
     $ mamba create -c conda-forge -n openff-env openff-toolkit openmm jupyter-notebook nglview
     ```